dnlzrgz/hugo-terrassa-theme/README.md

 $ cd themes
 $ git submodule add https://github.com/danielkvist/hugo-terrassa-theme.git terrassa
 ```

+> You can also download the last release [here](https://github.com/danielkvist/hugo-terrassa-theme/releases).

 Back to your Hugo site directory open the *config.toml* file and add the following line: